goddenrich/harbormaster-resource/README.md

-# Harbourmaster-resource
+# Harbormaster-resource

-Tracks the targets created by harbourmaster and their associated diffs and revisions in [phabricator](https://secure.phabricator.com).
+Tracks the targets created by harbormaster and their associated diffs and revisions in [phabricator](https://secure.phabricator.com).

 ## Deploying to concourse

 ```
 resource_types:
-- name: harbourmaster-resource
+- name: harbormaster-resource
   type: docker-image
   source:
-    repository: goddenrich/harbourmaster-resource
+    repository: goddenrich/harbormaster-resource
     tag: latest
 ```